Musta'arabi Jews: Background

-In Israel
+In the Land of Israel

-The Musta'arabi Jews in the Land of Israel constituted one of the three main components of the Old Yishuv (Jewish community of Israel), together with the Sephardi Jews, and Ashkenazi Jews.
-The latter were a minority whose numbers shrank further due to intermarriage with Sephardim.
+The Musta'arabi Jews in the Land of Israel constituted one of the three main components of the Old Yishuv (Jewish community of Eretz Yisrael), together with the Sephardi Jews, and Ashkenazi Jews.

 The Musta'arabi Jews in the Land of Israel were descendants of the ancient Hebrews who never left the Land of Israel, instead remaining there through the destruction of the Second Temple in 70 AD to the First Aliyah in 1881, prior to the onset of Zionist immigration.
+In the sixteenth century, Musta'arabi Jews were noted as performing agricultural work, as in the ancient periods of Israel.
 Under the rule of the Ottoman Empire in the mid-16th century, there were no more than 10,000 Jews divided between numerous groups of congregations in all of Ottoman Syria.
 Within the Jewish community at this time, there was some conflict between the Musta'arabim and Jews who had immigrated to Israel from Spain and Sicily.
 Later on, there was also conflict between Jewish citizens of the Ottoman Empire and those who held foreign passports (the so-called Francos or Señores Francos).
 From 1839 onward, Jewish subjects of the Ottoman Empire, including the Musta'arabim, were represented by a locally nominated rabbi, whose appointment to serve as a hakham bashi or "chief rabbi" required approval from the Ottoman authorities.
 This hierarchical system paralleled one previously established for Christian bishops in the empire.

 Due to the persecution of the rural Jewish population since the Islamic period into the Crusader, Mamluk and Ottoman periods, the Musta'arabim decreased from a majority of the Galilee's population to its smallest minority..
-In many of them, there were indigenous Jewish villagers until the Ottoman period.
-Only in Peki'in there was a Musta'arabi population that has survived.
-Due to the Arab revolt in the 1930s they were forced to evacuate their ancestral historic village and to move to Hadera, where most of them are living today.
+In many of them, there were indigenous Jewish villagers until the Ottoman period, including Peki'in, Shefar'am, and possibly Alma and Kfar Hananiah.
+In the village of Peki'in, the Musta'arabi presence survives to the present day, although the Jewish residents were forced to evacuate their ancestral homes during the 1936–1939 Arab revolt.
+The majority relocated to Hadera, where their descendants primarily reside today, though a small number eventually returned to Peki'in.
 The synagogues and cemeteries of Musta'arabi Jews, as in Peki'in, are considered the oldest in the Jewish world and can be dated largely to the Talmudic period but also to Mishnaic and Second Temple period.

-Unlike the majority of the Jewish communities, Musta'arabi Jews of Israel remained mostly rural farmers as in the ancient periods of Israel.